Which airlines operate flights to Tanzania?

 - Emirates flights to Tanzania from London Heathrow: 14 hours and 30 minutes

-- Manchester to Tanzania with KQ: 12 hours and 50 minutes
+- Flights to Tanzania from Manchester: 12 hours and 50 minutes

 - Flights to Tanzania from Birmingham via AMS: 13 hours and 40 minutes